malhamdoosh/abseqPy/README.md

 $ python install.py ~/.local/abseq
 ```

-The script works with either Python versions, and `~/.local/abseq` can be replaced with any directory.
+The script works with Python 2 and 3, and `~/.local/abseq` can be replaced with any directory.

 > The script will remind users to update their environment variables